-This page is the complete description and details for the summer camp Nurse/Welfare Coordinator position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp Nurse/Welfare Coordinator position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 Job Title: Nurse/Welfare Coordinator

 Responsible for: Health and Welfare of all campers within an age group and parental communication about any issues.